What Are Non-Compete Agreements?

 How can a private investigator assist your business in winning a case against a former employee?

-Private investigators goal is to gather the evidence to support that either the agreement was violated or that is wasn’t, whatever the case may be.
+The private investigator’s goal is to gather the evidence to support that either the agreement was violated or that it wasn’t, whatever the case may be.
 This objectivity can be crucial during litigation when enforcing a non-compete agreement.
 The former employee will not be able to claim that the fact-finding was biased since the former employer did not conduct the investigation.

 At Brener Investigations Group, our skilled private investigators use multiple strategies to provide the evidence needed in a court of law.
 The burden of proof for determining any violation in non-compete agreements lies strictly on the former employer.

-- Our investigators conduct discreet surveillance to collect evidence to prove the current or former employee is meeting with or having direct contact with a competitor.
+- Our investigators conduct discreet surveillance to collect evidence to prove the current or former employee is meeting with or directly contacting a competitor.
 Video evidence is key in confirming the actions of individuals and can be used in a court of law as proof of violations.

-- Discreet pretexts to determine the relationship between the employee and competing business.
-On many occasions, we are able to establish the non-compete violating relationships by obtaining documents such as work orders and estimates provided by the suspected employee.
+- Discreet pretexts are used to determine the relationship between the employee and competing business.
+On many occasions, we are able to establish the violating non-compete relationships by obtaining documents such as work orders and estimates provided by the suspected employee.

-- Contact and conduct interviews to collect evidence.
+- We contact and conduct interviews to collect evidence.

-- Using digital forensics to to gather evidence.
+- We Use digital forensics to to gather evidence.